- This event has passed.

 - Participants will gain a better understanding of the importance of AWB detailing for Constructibility and Performance.

 Paul Whitenack AIA is a licensed architect with 30 years of experience in architectural design & detailing; building enclosure consulting; BECx commissioning and exterior condition assessments.
 Areas of specialization include quality management, forensic evaluation, failure investigation and technical details for historic renovations of masonry structures.
-Since 2018 Paul has served as Building Science Manager for Kraus-Anderson Construction Company, located in Minneapolis.
+Paul currently serves as the Senior Quality Manager for JE Dunn Construction.

 Jon Porter is a licensed Professional Engineer with 25 years’ experience in the design and construction industries.
 Jon’s roles have been from a variety of perspectives, including design consultant, owner’s representative, forensic investigator, and general contractor.
 As the Director of Building Science at Kraus-Anderson, Jon focuses on building performance, particularly the exterior enclosure and interior finishes.
 He serves as a resource to project teams in the areas of constructability, building materials technology, means and methods, work flow and sequencing, and condition assessment.